-[We’re pleased to welcome authors Jan-Philipp Ahrens of the University of Mannheim, Andrea Calabrò of IPAG Business School, Jolien Huybrechts of Maastricht University, Michael Woywode of the University of Mannheim and the Centre of European Economic Research.
-They recently published an article in Entrepreneurship Theory and Practice entitled “The Enigma of the Family Successor–Firm Performance Relationship: A Methodological Reflection and Reconciliation Attempt,” which is currently free to read for a limited time.
-Below, they briefly describe the motivation and impact of their research.]
+[We’re pleased to welcome author James J. Chrisman of Mississippi State University and the University of Alberta.
+He recently published an article in Entrepreneurship Theory and Practice entitled “Stewardship Theory: Realism, Relevance, and Family Firm Governance,” which is currently free to read for a limited time.
+Below, he briefly describes the motivation and impact of his research.]

 Stay up-to-date with the latest research from the journal and sign up for email alerts today through the homepage!